Ch. 4: Interview Questions

 2. Questions to Clarify the Role

 It is always good to clear up any questions you may have about the duties of the job or job functions.
 If you are uncertain about any aspect of the position, then ask.

 Before you leave make sure you find out what the follow up procedures are, and get a timeline in which they will get back to you.
 This will show that you are serious, and that you feel confident in getting the job.

 Make sure you email them after, thanking them for their consideration and time.

-Review lists of potential questions and come up with good answers for each.
-Remember to be genuine in your answers and don't sound scripted or generic.
-When you ask questions be respectful and don't come off as haughty or confrontational.
-Avoid questions about benefits and salary so you don't hurt yourself in negotiations.
+Review lists of potential questions, and come up with good answers for each.
+Remember to be genuine in your answers, and don't sound scripted or generic.
+When you ask questions, be respectful and don't come off as haughty or confrontational.
+Avoid questions about benefits and salary, unless mentioned, so you don't hurt yourself in negotiations.